aleshevdenis/128iid/tasks/connectors/armis/readme.md

         enable_checkpoint=false
 ```

-In case you want to run the task with checkpoints
+In case you want to run the task with checkpoint feature enabled

 ```
 docker run -it --rm \